dcorking/hblog/posts/2017-03-14-my-practical-armenia-part-two.markdown

 ## You are in a different society

-Society in general is quite a bit more conservative, but that doesn't mean you can't walk around with a mohawk (at least in Yerevan you could)
+Society in general is quite a bit more conservative, but that doesn't mean you can't walk around with a Mohawk (at least in Yerevan you could)

 that said...